Saturday, Mar 24 at 8.35am PST

 This quarter moon promotes emotional expression (Cancer) as a form of direct action (Aries).
 It represents conflict/resolution between what is done and what is felt.
 Aries emboldens the crab with raw drive and movement.
 From Aries we learn to be fearless, and from Cancer we learn compassion.
 Let’s be like Aries and put our ambitions in motion.

 Cancer is our mother, Aries her firstborn son.
-The quarter moon in Cancer courageously infuses the ram’s active fire with medicine straight from the heart chakra.
+The quarter moon in Cancer courageously infuses the ram’s active fire with medicine straight from the heart.
 Cancer is ruled by the moon, so she is “at home” for this phase, and as such we should expect to feel more emotional than usual.

 Those in positions of power who claim to care – will they truly listen, or will we witness more crude attempts at humility and understanding?
 Cancer rejects such insincerity.
 Consider all of the messages floating into your synapses.
 Your actions and responses are crucial now as we are in a primordial period where thoughts and actions have real staying power.
 Choose love, choose safety, choose what is good and fair, even if this means upsetting your neighbor.